Meat, seafood, wines, spirits and sweet treats

 Fellow food lovers, today we’ve made a date in Charente and Charente-Maritime to discover the delicacies they have to offer.
 Charente’s cuisine is just like its terroir: authentic and sophisticated.
 Its simple recipes take a straightforward approach to rare and exceptional products.

-A mainstay of summer meals and aperitifs, where they are paired to spectacular effect with white pineau des Charentes, Charentais melons hide juicy orange flesh beneath their pretty, grooved yellow-green rind.
-This melon, a member of the cantaloupe family, takes its name from its history: imported to France from the 15th century onwards, it was first cultivated in Charente’s own soil.
+A mainstay of summer meals and aperitifs, Charentais melons are paired to spectacular effect with white pineau des Charentes.
+Charentais melons hide juicy orange flesh beneath their pretty, grooved yellow-green rind.
+This melon, a member of the cantaloupe family, takes its name from its history.
+Imported to France from the 15th century onwards, it was first cultivated in Charente’s own soil.
 Field-grown, the melons are harvested by hand in the early morning in July and August.
 Everyone has their own trick for choosing a melon!
 Our advice: it should feel heavy, and a little crack near the stem is a sign it’s ripe.

 Oysters, the muse of Charente

 Charente-Maritime is home to Europe’s premier oyster basin, Marennes-Oléron.
-The basin’s ecosystem is protected from the sea breeze and allows the oysters to be farmed or matured in the oyster beds, former shallow salt marshes where the water is replenished by the tides.
-Famous the world over, Marennes-Oléron oysters owe their reputation to their light nutty flavour and unique colour, which comes from a microscopic algae present in their flesh.
+The basin’s ecosystem is protected from the sea breeze.
+It allows the oysters to be farmed or matured in the oyster beds, former shallow salt marshes.
+The water is replenished by the tides.
+Famous the world over, Marennes-Oléron oysters owe their reputation to their light nutty flavour and unique colour.
+It comes from a microscopic algae present in their flesh.
 The first seafood product to be granted the Label Rouge (first for thefine fattened green oysters, and then for oyster-bed grown oysters), since 2009 Marennes-Oléron oysters have benefited from a protected geographical status.

 The kuruma prawns of the marshlands